tunctn/custom-icon-imports-generator/README.md

 # custom-icon-imports-generator

 A little script to create ES6 imports for icons.

+Run: `node index`